 Entities that wish to possess, use, or transfer biological select agents and toxins must register with the Federal Select Agent Program.
-As of December 31, 2021, 233 entities were registered with the Federal Select Agent Program: 35 entities registered with the Division of Agricultural Select Agents and Toxins as the lead agency and 198 entities with the Division of Select Agents and Toxins as the lead agency.
+As of December 31, 2022, 234 entities were registered with the Federal Select Agent Program: 36 entities registered with the Division of Agricultural Select Agents and Toxins as the lead agency and 198 entities with the Division of Select Agents and Toxins as the lead agency.
 The term "lead agency" indicates which agency the registered entity uses as its primary point of contact.

 Entities can be jointly overseen by the Division of Agricultural Select Agents and Toxins and the Division of Select Agents and Toxins if the entity is registered with one lead agency but is also registered for an agent or toxin regulated solely by the other agency.
-In 2021, 51 of the 233 registered entities were jointly managed: The Division of Agricultural Select Agents and Toxins served as the lead agency for 11 entities and the Division of Select Agents and Toxins served as the lead agency for 11 entities and the Division of Select Agents and Toxins served as the lead agency for 40 entities.
+In 2022, 51 of the 234 registered entities were jointly managed: The Division of Agricultural Select Agents and Toxins served as the lead agency for 11 entities and the Division of Select Agents and Toxins served as the lead agency for 40 entities.

-In 2021, five entities applied to the Federal Select Agent Program for new registrations, and seven additional applications were pending from previous years (three in 2019 and four in 2020).
-One application from 2019 and two applications from 2020 were approved in 2021.
-One application from 2020 was denied in 2021.
-Fourteen entities withdrew their registrations from the Federal Select Agent Program: 12 from the Division of Select Agents and Toxins and two from the Division of Agricultural Select Agents and Toxins.
+In 2022, seven entities applied to the Federal Select Agent Program for new registrations, and eight additional applications were pending from previous years.
+Three new entity registration applications were approved in 2022.
+Two entities withdrew their registrations from the Federal Select Agent Program, both from the Division of Select Agents and Toxins.
 Entities withdraw their registrations when they no longer need to possess, use, or transfer biological select agents or toxins.